 Speedify will ONLY use your backup connections during the combined test if there are no Always or Normal connections.
 However, Speedify will not run individual tests on these connections, because backup connections are often expensive.

 You have manually limited one of your connections to a lower rate.
 Speedify will still perform the test, but you may not see the connection’s maximum speed.
 You can learn how to change this setting here.

 [Connection name] wasn't used during [Test Step] because [Always Connection Name] was fast enough.

 Speedify is cost-aware.
-If it sees that your Always connections are sufficiently fast, it won’t include your Normal connections.
+If it seems that your Always connections are sufficiently fast, it won’t include your Normal connections.
 Speedify does this to conserve data usage for expensive connections when they won’t provide a significant speed boost.

 Sometimes, things don’t work quite as expected when testing your speeds.
 When this happens, you will see messages appear in the Test Speed pane explaining the problem.

-[Connection Name] failed during test.
+[Connection Name] failed during the test.

 Your connection has failed in the middle of a test.
 It may still be used in the combined test if it becomes usable again.